 There's also a long section on citizens' rights after Brexit for EU citizens in the UK and Brits elsewhere in Europe.
 It maintains their existing residency rights, but big questions remain about a host of issues, including the rights of UK citizens to work across borders elsewhere in the EU.

-The legal basis for a transition (or implementation) period, beginning after Brexit is due to happen on 29 March 2019.
+The legal basis for a transition (or implementation) period, beginning after Brexit.
 It would be 21 months during which the UK would continue to follow all European Union rules (in order to give governments and businesses more time to prepare for long term change).

 That means that during transition, the UK would remain under the jurisdiction of the European Court of Justice (in fact, the ECJ is mentioned more than 60 times in this document).
 The document says that decisions adopted by European Union institutions during this period "shall be binding on and in the United Kingdom".

 The transition period is also designed to allow time for the UK and the EU to reach a trade deal.
 The draft agreement says both sides will use their "best endeavours" to ensure that a long term trade deal is in place by the end of 2020.
 Significantly, if more time is needed, the option of extending the transition appears in the document (although, it makes it clear that the UK would have to pay for it).

 The document doesn't say how long the transition could be extended for (in fact they've left the date blank), only that the Joint Committee may take a decision "extending the transition period up to [31 December 20XX]."
 UK officials hope that the date will be clarified by the time of the proposed EU summit on 25 November.

 If there was no long term trade agreement and no extension of the transition, that's when the so-called "backstop" would kick in.
 It's the issue that has dominated negotiations for the last few weeks and months: how to ensure that no hard border (with checks or physical infrastructure) emerges after Brexit between Northern Ireland and the Republic of Ireland.